-A decrease in transhipment of oil products from Belarus is partially compensated by oil products' storage services, the demand for which has remained stable during 2021.
-The management of the Group and the Company anticipates a continuity of demand for the lease of oil terminal tanks for medium and long-term storage of products.
-Several contracts for such services, including contracts for the lease of petrol tanks, which will allow the Group and the Company to employ infrastructure used for transhipment of oil products from Belarus, are already concluded.
+The management of the Group and the Company anticipates a continuity of demand for the lease/ reservation of oil terminal storage volumes for medium and long-term storage/ reloading of products.
+Contracts for such services, including contracts for the lease of petrol tanks, which allowed the Group and the Company to employ infrastructure used for transhipment of oil products from Belarus, are already concluded.
 The management of the Group and the Company see this as a stable alternative to the handling of oil products.